All Episodes

 Here's another comment.

-You mentioned in the last podcast that your friend, Officer John Paterson, disapproved of the use of the National Guard to supplement law enforcement in U.S. cities, citing their inappropriate training and armament for crime control.
+You mentioned in the last podcast that your friend, Officer John Patterson, disapproved of the use of the National Guard to supplement law enforcement in U.S. cities, citing their inappropriate training and armament for crime control.

 I believe Officer Patterson is wrongly informed if he believes that the National Guard will directly be doing law enforcement tasks.